 WELCOME to the website of Natural Stone Specialist, the business magazine serving the whole of the stone industry in the UK and Ireland since 1882, from extraction through design and processing to fixing

-The February Natural Stone Bulletin, emailed to subscribers on 17 February, has been opened 8,586 times.
-If you do not already receive the Bulletin, you can sign up to it using the panel on the left – and we promise that is all you will receive
+times.
+If you do not already receive the Bulletin, you can sign up to it using the panel on the left – and we promise that and information about the Natural Stone Show in London 28-30 April 2015 is all you will receive

-For all your advertising requirements – in the magazine, in the Bulletin and on this website – contact Anna on 0115 945 3897 email@example.com
+To get your message to the stone industry in the UK and Ireland in the Natural Stone Specialist magazine, in the Natural Stone Bulletin and on this website, contact Anna on 0115 945 3897 firstname.lastname@example.org

 Want more information about a company or a subject to do with the stone industry?
 Click the bar below to search the Natural Stone Specialist archives

 Stone Federation Great Britain is calling for entries in its 2014 Natural Stone Awards.
 Entries have to be in by 2 May.
 They will be assessed initially on the photographs and drawings submitted.
 The most promising will then be visited by the judging panel of internationally acclaimed architects supported by a Stone Federation Master Mason.
 The winners will be announced at a ceremony on 5 December at the Hotel Russell in Russell Square, London.
 To download an entry form, click on the picture of the entry form here.

 Make the most of the Government's temporary tenfold increase in annual investment allowance (£250,000 for two years only).

 Discover the latest developments in stone processing machinery by downloading this NSS report first published ahead of the Marmomacc exhibition in Verona last year… Read the report

 On 1 July 2013 it became illegal to sell construction products for which there is a European Standard without CE Marking them.
 That will affect most product suppliers in the construction industry, including stonemasons and tile companies.
 To find out how CE marking should be affecting your business, click here.